 - for those who don’t feel safe in venturing in this space on their own or have troubles connecting with their vision, journey together with someone who has experience in this practice.

 I have loved creating spaces for hundreds of individuals and groups to experience and learn how to do this in a supportive shared environment.
-You can find out more about drum journeying with me over here, and also contact me for shamanic guidance in the wider context of Body, Intuition, Earth and Nature-based approaches to spiritual growth, incl. plant medicine work & integration.
+You can find out more about drum journeying with me over here, and also contact me to explore shamanic practice in the wider context of Body, Intuition, Earth and Nature-based approaches to spiritual growth, incl. plant medicine work & integration.

 1 Comment